friscv/friscv-system-hw/docs/GIT.md

 Merging changes to hardware is more complex than in software, and is mostly a manual process.
 A way to possibly make this easier is to merge dev into your branch, integrate changes, and merge that back into `dev`.
 I am honestly not sure what the best way to merge complex changes is.
 If you have git-related problems, Google or an AI agent may be able to help you.
 Make sure all tests pass on the merged version too.

+> [!CAUTION]
+> **Always recreate the Vivado project after switching to another branch.** Using the block design of a different branch can corrupt the Vivado project and make you have to clone the repo again, and have a bad day in general.

 ## Creating the Vivado Project

 The Vivado project is not committed.
 It must be generated from the TCL scripts in `scripts/`: